 Sometimes the biggest of things have ridiculously small beginnings.
 When it comes to giant tortoise eggs in Galapagos, that’s exactly the case.
-Giant tortoises in Galapagos are some of the biggest reptiles on Earth (so big that Charles Darwin himself rode atop them when he first arrived to the archipelago!) and yet they begin as small as eggs that are no bigger than your average tennis ball – a contrast in size that is often mind-boggling.
+Giant tortoises in Galapagos are some of the biggest reptiles on Earth (so big that Charles Darwin himself rode atop them when he first arrived in the archipelago!) and yet they begin as small as eggs that are no bigger than your average tennis ball – a contrast in size that is often mind-boggling.
 This and much more is one of the many reasons we’ve decided to make the Galapagos giant tortoise a member of our BIG15 group of iconic species in Galapagos!
 Not to mention, it’s big news right now that Galapagos giant tortoises have just hatched on Pinzon Island in Galapagos for the first time in 100 years!
-In this blog, we invite you to learn about the behaviours involved in the creation and hatching of giant tortoise eggs.
+In this blog, we invite you to learn about the behaviors involved in the creation and hatching of giant tortoise eggs.

 Galapagos giant tortoise eggs are typically fertilized between the months of June and December.
 Not long after having been fertilized, and typically as the Hot Season in Galapagos starts to roll in, female giant tortoise eggs will begin making their way down to the lowlands of the Galapagos.
 This incredible Galapagos giant tortoise migration is an impressive feat given their size and the time that it takes.